qusaiqishta/reading-notes/README.md

-# reading-notes 102
-my name is qusai
-i am an idustrial engineer, in my way to be a software developer
+## my name is Qusai i am an idustrial engineer, in my way to be a software developer

-This is a web page with a summary of everything I read.
+## This is a web page with a summary of everything I read.

+# reading-notes 102(Intro to Software Development)

 |             | links                                               |
 | ----------- | -----------                                         |